 I have the Durable Power of Attorney for my parents, who are age 83 and 73.
 They own their home.
 I am considering applying for a Reverse Mortgage for them.
 What do I need to do?

 This is a great question, and you picked a perfect time to ask it.
 It is much better to find out what you need to do with a Power of Attorney (POA) before you get started than to figure it out as you go along.

 HUD has some guidelines for using a POA; knowing them in advance is extremely helpful.
 Firstly, let me print the HUD requirements on the use of a POA straight from their manual:

 POWER OF ATTORNEY GUIDELINES

 - Borrowers with legal competency:

-- All borrowers must sign mortgage loan application.
+- All borrowers must sign the mortgage loan application.

-- Mortgage loan application may not be executed by power
+- The mortgage loan application may not be executed by power of attorney.

 - Borrowers lacking legal competency: